 Country Arts WA understands that each region has its diverse communities, imperatives, cultural requirements and challenges.
 We honour these distinctive communities by coordinating a series of investment, advisory, partnership and presenting offerings which are flexible, innovative and relevant.

-Our service delivery is a diverse suite of programs including funding for arts projects large and small; development support for key regional arts organisations and artists: opportunities for the state peak organisations to develop regional programs; youth and First Nations’ specific projects; and an extensive professional performing arts touring program.
+Our service delivery is diverse with a suite of programs including funding for arts projects large and small, development support for key regional arts organisations and artists, opportunities for the state peak organisations to develop regional programs, youth and First Nations’ specific projects, and an extensive professional performing arts touring program.

 Recognised as a lead organisation of the arts, Country Arts WA is the peak Western Australian body for regional arts and culture, and a member of Regional Arts Australia – a national network with deductible gift recipient (DGR) status.